Current Recommended Cards, October 2024

 Primary rental car insurance

-Visa - accepted more places than Amex, especially overseas
+Visa - accepted more places than Amex

 CONS: